 We also know that:

 To finish any workout strong, while keeping the gut healthy, you need the right fuel in your belly.
-Mixing up Body Ecology’s vegan Fermented Protein Shake before a tough workout can help to maintain energy levels and support weight loss.
+Mixing up Body Ecology’s vegan Immune Power Protein Shake before a tough workout can help to maintain energy levels and support weight loss.
 Athletes can also benefit from a daily probiotic like the Body Ecology Bifidus Power Blend to strengthen the immune system and minimize the risk of infection.

 With each workout or competition, it helps to remember the Body Ecology Principles of Uniqueness and Step-by-Step.
 Every person is unique and may respond to an intense workout differently, so listen to your body and take it one step at a time.